For Pulse Canada, we are organizing activities to promote Canadian Lentils in the Netherlands.

 About Pulse Canada

-Pulse Canada is a national industry association representing Canadian growers, processors, and exporters of pulse crops - peas, beans, lentils, and chickpeas.
+Pulse Canada is the national association representing growers, traders and processors of Canadian pulses (dry peas, beans, lentils, faba beans and chickpeas).
 Canada is the largest exporter of lentils globally and is actively looking to diversify its markets for lentils.
 The pulse industry has led several initiatives in recent years to encourage the adoption of lentils and lentil ingredients in processed foods and foodservice, particularly in North America.

 What are lentils?

 Lentils are a type of pulse, along with beans, field peas, chickpeas, and faba beans.
-The edible seeds of legumes are known as "pulses".
+The term “pulse” is used to describe the edible seeds of legumes.

-The benefits of Canadian lentils are that they are healthy, nutritious, and high-protein food.
-Canadian lentils positively benefit the sustainability of food systems and taste great.
+Lentils are healthy, versatile and nutritious, a high-protein food which positively benefit the sustainability of food systems and taste great.

 Activities